-I went ahead and selected their “basic” option, which is a great plan for new blogss.
-Plus, using my link you can get it for $2.75 a month, instead of the standard $7.99.
+We went ahead and selected their “basic” option, which is a great plan for new blogs.
+Plus, using our link you can get it for $2.75 a month, instead of the standard $7.99.

-Don’t get me wrong, the “plus” and “prime” plans are great, I have nothing against them, but you don’t really need them at this point.
-Plus, you can easily switch plans later on should your blog grow enough to require the extra processing power.
+Don’t get us wrong, the “plus” and “prime” plans are great, we have nothing against them, but you don’t really need them at this point.
+Plus, you can easily switch plans, later on, should your blog grow enough to require the extra processing power.

 Just save your hard-earned cash and opt for the cheapest package for now.

 Step 3.
 Pick a Domain Name